By: Christa Meland

 The vision must fit the mission field.
 When Armstrong arrived in Mount Juliet, he had no church-planter training, “just the dream that Jesus can transform cities,” he said.
 “I started making a lot of mistakes because I tried to take my vision and cram it into this place that was real and holy with unique individuals.”

 Listen to and learn from your community like a missionary does.
 Armstrong asked: What are the hopes and dreams of the people in your community?
 What is breaking their hearts?
 What is breaking God’s heart?
-And what is unique that you have to offer your congregation?
+And what is unique that you have to offer your community?
 Talk to city leaders, school leaders, and others in your city to find the answers to those questions, he advised.
 Providence UMC has articulated four things that its members want to see Jesus transform in their community: everyone is fed, everyone is free from addiction, everyone is safe, and everyone is ready (referring to kids and schools).
 Armstrong also advised attendees to do a demographic study to find out about the people in their community, to “be incarnational” in their community, and to meet felt needs in their community.
 “What we hear in the community informs what we’re doing inside,” he said.

 Open the loop.
 Some of the feedback Armstrong received early on from people in his own community was that when they visited churches, everyone was kind but it was as if there was a closed loop that people from outside of the church would feel when they came into the building or attended worship.
 “I began to pray about how we could open up the closed loop,” Armstrong said.
 He talked about the importance of helping new people connect with the actions and language they see and experience on Sundays and eliminating insider lingo and announcements.